AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::PrepayInstanceGroupClone.md

     },
     "SystemDiskDiskName": {
       "Type": "String",
-      "Description": "Name of created system disk.Old instances will not be changed."
+      "Description": "Name of created system disk.
+Old instances will not be changed."
     },
     "Tags": {
       "Type": "Json",
       "Description": "Tags to attach to instance.
 Max support 20 tags to add during create instance.
 Each tag with two properties Key and Value, and Key is required.", "MaxLength": 20
+    },
+    "PasswordInherit": {
+      "Type": "Boolean",
+      "Description": "Specifies whether to use the password preset in the image.
+To use the PasswordInherit parameter, the Password parameter must be empty and you must make sure that the selected image has a password configured.", "AllowedValues": [
+        "True",
+        "true",
+        "False",
+        "false"
+      ]
     },
     "Password": {
       "Type": "String",